James1345/white-noise/README.md

 Runs the fixtures against a Django database.
 It must be run in a django context (e.g. from a custom management command)

+A Django management command is included.
+To use it, add `'whitenoise'` to your installed apps